Gilligan’s Island Transcript

 -- you.

-Gilligan looks at the squished banana.
+Gilligan looks down at the squished banana.

 FROG